Yemen: Airstrikes leave dozens dead

 In early 2015, Houthi rebels -- a minority Shia group from the north of the country -- drove out the US-backed government, led by President Abdu Rabbu Mansour Hadi, and seized the capital, Sanaa.

-Approximately 10,000 Yemenis have died while millions are in need of aid in a conflict that has been dubbed the "forgotten war," given that it has occurred in the shadows of the Syrian conflict.
+About 10,000 Yemenis have died, while millions are in need of aid in what has been dubbed the "forgotten war," given that it has occurred in the shadows of the Syrian conflict.

 The Saudi-led coalition has claimed to be fighting to prevent Houthi rebels allied with Iran and other forces loyal to Yemen's deposed President Ali Abdullah Saleh from taking power.